Glenn Robinson III: Personal life

-Robinson is the founder of the Angels are Real Indeed Foundation, a nonprofit organization dedicated to helping young fathers in fatherhood while providing resources to fatherless families.
-Based in his hometown of Gary, IN, the ARI Foundation is named after Robinson's daughter, Ariana.
+Robinson is the founder of the Angels are Real Indeed, Foundation, a nonprofit organization dedicated to providing resources to fatherless families.
+Based in his hometown of Gary, Indiana, the ARI Foundation is named after Robinson's daughter, Ariana.
 The ARI Foundation has hosted toy drives, back-to-school supply and holiday-specific fundraisers, and has furnished the apartments of working-class single mothers.
 The nonprofit's work has been featured in CNN, Sports Illustrated and USA Today.

-Robinson is represented by Beyond Athlete Management.

-Robinson is the son of Shantelle Clay and Glenn Robinson, who was an eleven-year NBA veteran.

-Robinson's nicknames include "Trey" and "GR3."